brizxz/NTU_CN2024_finalproject/PHASE2/README.md

 ### Audio/Video Streaming

 This project supports audio and video streaming.
-To start streaming, type `STREAM AUDIO` for audio or `STREAM VIDEO` for video.
+To start streaming, type `STREAM_AUDIO <filename>` for audio or `STREAM VIDEO <filename>` for video.
 The server begins streaming upon receiving the command.
 Audio streaming uses the PortAudio package, while video streaming relies on OpenCV.
 Currently, audio streaming supports WAV files only.

 ### OpenSSL Encryption